ARE YOU IN?

 Most other ponds in town are home to bass and pickerel.
 See descriptions above under “Ponds”.

-Pleasant Lake in New London has a population of landlocked salmon, as does Little Sunapee and Lake Sunapee.
+Pleasant Lake in New London has a population of landlocked salmon, as do Little Lake Sunapee and Lake Sunapee.

 Kayaks and paddleboards can be rented at Pleasant Lake and kayak tours are available on the Blackwater River in Andover.

 Kimpton and Walker brooks in Wilmot are suitable for white-water kayaking when they are running high enough.
 The nearest USGS gauge is on the Smith River in Danbury.
-They are both rated as Class IV.
+Both are rated as Class IV.
 Kimpton Brook has flat-water intervals, but Walker does not.

 Join us for email updates